PythWare/Aldnoah-Engine/README.md

 ## Custom `.Aldnoah` Mod Installers

-AE 2.02 introduces `.Aldnoah`, a custom mod installer format designed for flexible mod installation.
+AE 2.02 introduced `.Aldnoah`, a custom mod installer format designed for flexible mod installation.

 This allows mod authors to package mods in a way that gives users more control over what parts of a mod they want to install.

-# Mod Manager 2.024
+# Mod Manager

 The Mod Manager applies/disables AE mods and has a lot of features.